 At trial, prosecutors centered their case on the eyewitness testimony.
 Though Carrasco Flores had been found with the murder weapon, prosecutors claimed that Aldape Guerra had given it to him after shooting Officer Harris.
 Carrasco Flores’s hand had tested positive for traces of metal from the murder weapon, while both of Aldape Guerra’s hands tested negative, but the prosecutor never revealed this to the defense.
 At one point during the trial, a juror complained that an interpreter was misrepresenting the witness’s testimony, and the interpreter was dismissed.
 Aldape Guerra was convicted on October 12, 1982, and on October 14, he was sentenced to death.

 The Texas Court of Criminal Appeals upheld Aldape Guerra’s conviction on May 4, 1988.
-A writ of habeas corpus and a request for an evidentiary hearing were denied.
+A petition for a writ of habeas corpus and a request for an evidentiary hearing were denied.
 Aldape Guerra then secured representation from a private pro bono attorney, who uncovered evidence of police and prosecutorial misconduct during the investigation and trial, and filed a petition for a federal writ of habeas corpus in the U.S. District Court for the Southern District of Texas.
 In a scathing indictment of the Houston Police Department, Judge Kenneth Hoyt agreed that, due to gross official misconduct, Aldape Guerra had been denied a fair trial.
-On May 18, 1995, the judge granted Aldape Guerra’s writ, and ordered that he be retried or released, and the 5th Circuit Court of Appeals affirmed that decision on July 30, 1996.
+On May 18, 1995, the judge granted Aldape Guerra’s petition, and ordered that he be retried or released, and the 5th Circuit Court of Appeals affirmed that decision on July 30, 1996.
 After a Texas state trial-court judge ruled that much of the eyewitness testimony from the first trial would be excluded on retrial, the state dropped charges against Aldape Guerra, and on April 16, 1997, he was released.
+Aldape Guerra died in a car accident in Mexico four months after his release.

 – Alexandra Gross